 a.
 If the total payments for claims handling or adjustment services equals or exceeds 10 percent of the “Total Claim Adjustment Expenses Incurred,” allocate these costs to the appropriate expense classification items as if these costs had been borne directly by the reporting entity.

 b.
-Allocate payments for services other than claims handling or adjustment services to the appropriate expense classifications as if these costs had been borne directly by the company, if the total of such fees paid to the non-affiliate(s) equals or exceeds 10 percent of Column 3, Line 26.
-If the total is less than 10 percent, the company may report the payments on Line 14.
+Allocate payments for services other than claims handling or adjustment services to the appropriate expense classifications as if these costs had been borne directly by the reporting entity, if the total of such fees paid to the non-affiliate(s) equals or exceeds 10 percent of Column 3, Line 26.
+If the total is less than 10 percent, the reporting entity may report the payments on Line 14.

 The total management and service fees incurred attributable to affiliates and non-affiliates shall be reported in the footnote to Underwriting and Investment Exhibit – Part 3, and the method(s) used for allocation shall be disclosed in the Notes to Financial Statements.
 The reporting entity shall use the same method(s) on a consistent basis.
 Refer to SSAP No. 70—Allocation of Expenses for accounting guidance.